 Managed integrations for the following data sources are currently supported:

 If your data is not in any of these sources, or you want to stream events directly into Rockset, you can always use the Write API directly to write data to your Rockset collections.
 To request support for a new data source, please drop us a note at email@example.com.

-Rockset has client libraries wrapped on top of REST that can be used to insert, update and query data programmatically from custom application code.
+Rockset has client libraries wrapped on top of the Rockset API that can be used to insert, update, and query data programmatically from application code: